maheshesh/EKSKafka/README.md

 - Thank you Yolean for the detailed instructions and sample code.
 This has a good reference on how to build a Kafka cluster

 # Repo Structure
-- BuildEKSStructure builds an EKS cluster in AWS through a Jenkins job
+- BuildEKSStructure builds an EKS cluster in AWS through a Jenkins job (Refer the Readme.md in the BuildEKS folder)
 - DeployKafkaToEKS deploys the Kafka on EKS

 # Kafka on EKS
-Quikstart to create a simple kafka setup has been used
+Quikstart to create a simple kafka setup
 - kubectl create namespace kafka && \
+- cd /DeployKafkaEKS/variants/dev-small
-- kubectl apply -k github.com/Yolean/kubernetes-kafka/variants/dev-small/?ref=v6.0.3
+- kubectl apply -k /DeployKafkaEKS/variants/dev-small/variants/dev-small/?ref=v6.0.3

 # Points to note on Kafka setup
 - Zookeeper also needs to be packaged along with kafka as a seperate PoD